|

 After several runs, have him or her begin pedaling as he or she is rolling.

-- Repeat coasting/pedaling until your child feels comfortable, then move up
+Repeat coasting/pedaling until the bicyclist feels comfortable, then move up

 the hill.
-When the child is comfortable coasting/pedaling at this level,
+When the student is comfortable coasting/pedaling at this level,

 raise the saddle in small increments and do a few more coast/pedaling runs.
 You can add some